eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 certificate exist in permissions file to establish a binding between identity and its permissions.

-There are several ways to set up the certificates and signed configuration files to be used with Cyclone DDS Security.
-One of them is using OpenSSL, which is described in section `Creating certificates using OpenSSL`_.
+There are several ways to set up the certificates and signed configuration files to be used with
+|var-project-short| Security.
+One of them is using OpenSSL, which is described in section
+`Creating certificates using OpenSSL`_.

 *************